vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 ### Shared data: channels or locking?

-While most tasks are concerned with their own data, peer sessions in a torrent need to access and mutate a part of the torrent state.
+While most tasks are concerned with their own data, peer sessions in a torrent need to access or mutate a part of the torrent state.

 For read-only shared data (which is the majority), this is a simple `Arc` away.
 But for shared mutable access, this was not so clear when